 For primary care services, BlueChoice has developed recommendations for accessibility to the primary care physician office.
 We measure physician compliance with the access standards through member satisfaction surveys, on-site office assessments and monitoring of member complaints.
-You can find a list of these goals in the appendix.
+A list of these goals can be found in the appendix.